luminovang/documentation/base/view.md

 ### Usages

-Makes sure to extend `BaseViewController` whenever you want create a new controller class to manage web pages.
+To use `BaseViewController` class, you will need to extend it whenever you want create a new view controller class.

-Here is an example of controller should look like.
+Below is an example of how a basic view controller class may look like, in this example we use `__construct`, optionally you can use `onCreate` method instead.

 ```php
 <?php